 Monitoring medications.
 Certain medications can contribute to and aggravate gum disease, including antidepressants, heart medicines and oral contraceptives.

 Increase vitamins A & C. These are part of a healthy diet that can help prevent periodontitis.
 Conversely, cut sugary and starchy foods, which allow plaque to build.

 Contact your dentist.
 Correct dental problems or oral health issues such as teeth grinding, and misaligned or crowded teeth.
 It can be more challenging to properly clean teeth that aren’t properly spaced, thus providing room for plaque to grow and thrive.

 Massage your gums.
 Along with brushing and flossing regularly (at least twice a day for two minutes each time for brushing, and once daily for thorough flossing), show your gums some love by gently massaging them, which increases blood flow to the tissue.

 Use fluoride toothpaste.
 This key ingredient removes the buildup of plaque bacteria along the gum line without irritating gums.

 Quit smoking.
 Smoking is not only strongly associated with the onset of gum disease, but it also makes it more difficult for your gums to heal once they’re damaged, as smoking weakens the immune system.

-Bonus: Ask your dentist about periodontal disease treatment.
-The earlier your dentist can detect periodontitis (if you do get it), the better.
+Seek gum disease treatment The earlier your dentist can detect periodontitis (if you do get it), the better.
 That's because it's easier to treat gum disease in its earlier stages than when it has advanced to the point that you start to lose teeth or jaw bone tissue.
 Depending on how far the disease has progressed and its severity, there are surgical and non-surgical options for treatment.

-Regular oral hygiene - and reducing your risk factors - will go a long way in the fight to prevent gum disease.
+Caring for your oral hygiene is the easiest way that you can help prevent gum disease and other serious dental health concerns.
 Our gums are as important as our teeth when it comes to our oral health, so it’s important not to neglect them.